Skip to the content.

 Build it.

 Just build it!
 You may use AI (like ChatGPT, Claude, or Gemini) to assist with writing the code.
-Note that you may run into tensions between your imagined visualization and the one that you have time to create.
+Note that you may run into tension between your imagined visualization and the one that you have time to create.
 That’s okay!
 Technical tradeoffs are a reality that any designer must encounter.
 Adjust your design (as needed), and be sure to discuss these tradeoffs in your design document.
+Remember, the implementation is only about 20% of your grade and bugs are allowed – it’s far more important to be a contributing team member and to write an excellent design document about the process.

 Deliverables

-Grading: Grading will be based on the design rubric.
+Grading: Grading will be based on a Design Sprint #2 variation of the the design rubric.
 Be sure to complete the peer feedback forms linked at the end of the design document guide, which will be a large part of your grade.